guitar gift guide Line 6 HX Stomp Review

 I recently did an acoustic gig with my favorite bass player, Michael Amico (Pat Travers, KGB, Hard Drive) Mike was using the HX Stomp as his bass rig right into the mixing board.
 He loves it and described it as a stripped down Helix (The $1500 big brother to the HX Stomp).

 I had to give it a try.
-I had some electric gigs coming up with my Rock and Metal cover band so it seemed like the perfect time to put together a new rig.
+With some electric gigs coming up with my Rock and Metal cover band so it seemed like the perfect time to put together a new rig.
 I basically built my entire live rig around the HX Stomp per Mike’s recommendation.

 Line 6 HX Stomp